Skip to content

 Without a way to track line, you’ll get lost in intricate cable and lace patterns, as well as many sweaters and wearable items.
 When it comes to measuring and shaping, precision is crucial, and a row counter eliminates the need to count many rows!

-Types of Row Counters
+Row Counters for Knitting: Types of Row Counters

 #1 Barrel Row Counter

-You may slide a barrel row counter right into your knitting needle for easy access.
+You may slide a barrel-row counter right into your knitting needle for easy access.
 It is sometimes sold in pairs, with one for smaller needles and one for the bigger ones.
 But if you’re going to buy a one-barrel row tracker, make sure it suits the hands you like the most.

 Because the counter numbers move independently, making counting backward and forwards easy.
 You’re less likely to miss the counter or fail to line your row if you keep it on the needle.